Chinese Art Appraisal

 2) Commission an appraisal from a qualified art appraiser specializing in your type of art work.
 Qualifications of your art appraiser matter.

 3) Schedule an on-site inspection or bringing the damaged item to your appraiser for a proper inspection.
-You also need to provide the original provenance documentation and previoius appraisal report for insurance for your appraiser's review.
+You also need to provide the original provenance documentation and previoius appraisal report for insurance for review.
 Important documentation includes photos of the property before damage, sales receipt, estimated value, insurance policy, etc.).

 4) If you do not have an appraisal prior to the damage, you can still commission an art appraisal that estimates both the value of the object before damage and the after-damage value of the art work.